 Tax Preparation Help

-This topic discusses various options for payment of an outstanding federal income tax liability.
-Since your unpaid balance is subject to interest that is compounded daily and subject to a monthly late payment penalty, it is in your best interest to pay your tax liability in full as soon as you can to minimize the amount of interest and penalty charged.
-Penalties are also assessed for failure to file a tax return so it is important to file your tax return even if you cannot immediately full pay the outstanding tax liability.
+There are various options for payment of an outstanding federal income tax liability.
+Since your balance is subject to interest and a monthly late payment penalty, it is in your best interest to pay in full as soon as you can to minimize the additional charges.
+Penalties are also assessed for failure to file a tax return so you must file even if you cannot pay your balance immediately.

-If you are unable to full pay your liability you should consider financing the full payment of your tax liability through loans, such as a home equity loan from a financial institute or credit card.
-The interest rate a bank charges is usually lower than the combination of interest and penalties imposed by the Internal Revenue Code.
-If you cannot pay in full immediately, the IRS offers short-term extensions of time to pay in full from 10 to 120 days.
+You should consider financing the full payment of your tax liability through loans, such as a home equity loan from a financial institution or a credit card cash advance.
+The interest rate a bank or credit card charges and any applicable fees are usually lower than the combination of interest and penalties imposed by the Internal Revenue Code.
+If you cannot pay in full immediately, the IRS offers short-term administrative extensions of time to pay in full from 10 to 120 days.

 Installment Agreements

-If you enter into an installment agreement, your payment amount should be based on your ability to pay and should be an amount that can be maintained over the duration of the installment agreement.
+If you decide on entering into an installment agreement, your monthly payment should be based on your ability to pay and should be an amount that can be paid each month to avoid defaulting.

-• To request an installment agreement, when you are filing a tax return for which you are not able to provide full payment , you may submit Form 9465 (PDF), Installment Agreement Request, or your own written request for a payment plan, attached to the front of your return.
+• To request an installment agreement, when you are filing a tax return for which you are not able to provide full payment , you may submit Form 9465 (PDF), Installment Agreement Request, or a written request for a payment plan, attached to the front of your return.

 You will need to specify the amount you can pay and the day (1st-28th) you wish to make your payment each month.
-The IRS will respond to your request, usually within 30 days, to advise you that:
+The IRS will expect to receive the payment ON the day you indicate so be sure to figure time into your date for mail.
+The IRS will respond to your request, usually within 30 days, to advise you as to whether your request has been approved, denied or more information is needed.

 You may contact the IRS by phone or in person, or you may submit Form 9465 (PDF), Installment Agreement Request, through the mail.
 The form has space for you to write your checking account number and your bank routing number.
 However, if you choose to do so, you may staple a voided check to the form.

 To initiate a payroll deduction installment agreement, submit Form 2159, Payroll Deduction Agreement.
-Form 2159 must be completed by your employer, so the IRS will set you up a regular installment agreement, and then convert it to a payroll deduction agreement upon receipt of the completed form from your employer.
+Form 2159 must be completed by your employer.
+IRS will set up a regular installment agreement for you and convert it to a payroll deduction agreement upon receipt of the completed form from your employer.

 Responding to your IRS Notice

 It is important not to ignore an IRS notice.
-If you do not full pay your tax liability or make an alternative payment arrangement to pay the amount you owe in full, the IRS is entitled to take collection action.
-The IRS may file a Notice of Federal Tax Lien, and may levy and seize your property to satisfy the unpaid liability.
+If you do not full pay your tax liability or make an alternative payment arrangement, the IRS is entitled to take collection action.
 You may refer to Topic 201 for information about "The Collection Process".

 • Individual taxpayers may call 1–800–829–1040